NightClover-code/mini-reddit/README.md

 Add Environment Variables

-Check out the env variable in the `.env.example` file.
+Check out the env variables in the `.env.example` file.

 `DATABASE_URL` is a connection string to a local PostgreSQL database, I run mine using Docker.